mondoboia/datastoryviz-sparql-lab/README.md

-# storyviz-data-sparql-lab

-## Notebooks on data storytelling, visualisation, and SPARQL proficiency
+# Notebooks on data storytelling, visualisation, and SPARQL proficiency

 This repository contains Jupyter notebooks supporting a study of how Humanities students develop SPARQL skills, data visualisation literacy, and storytelling quality using the MELODY platform.